-- (1) On the forfeiture of a thing to the State, the thing becomes the property of the State and may, subject to any direction given under the Police Service Administration Act 1990, section 4.6, be dealt with by the commissioner as the commissioner considers appropriate. - (2) Without limiting subsection (1), the commissioner may destroy or dispose of the thing. - (3) If the thing is sold, it must be sold by auction and the proceeds of the sale are to be paid- - (a) first, in meeting the expenses of the sale; and - (b) second, in meeting the expenses of the seizure and storage of the thing and doing anything necessary to prepare it for sale; and - (c) third, to the consolidated fund or, if the proceeds relate to a thing forfeited under section 718, the unclaimed moneys fund kept under the Public Trustee Act 1978.
+- (1) On the forfeiture of a thing to the State, the thing becomes the property of the State and may, subject to any direction given under the Police Service Administration Act 1990, section 4.6, be dealt with by the commissioner as the commissioner considers appropriate. - (2) Without limiting subsection (1), the commissioner may destroy or dispose of the thing. - (3) If the thing is sold, it must be sold by auction and the proceeds of the sale are to be paid- - (a) first, in meeting the expenses of the sale; and - (b) second, in meeting the expenses of the seizure and storage of the thing and doing anything necessary to prepare it for sale; and cleaning the hard drive of a seized computer

+(c) third, to the consolidated fund or, if the proceeds relate to a thing forfeited under section 718, the unclaimed moneys fund kept under the Public Trustee Act 1978.